michagodfrey/100-days-of-code/r2-log.md

 **Today's Progress**: I tried to do 100Devs homework after watching videos.
 I tried to follow a text tutorial but got stuck.
 Worked with the code a bit and made a dice flip game where the random face is generated on the server side.

-**Thoughts:** #100 Devs looks like a great bootcamp.
+**Thoughts:** #100Devs looks like a great bootcamp.
 I spent most of my time trying to make a cool flip animation but couldn't manage it in the time available.

 **Link to work:** My device: Web/100Devs/class37-materials/node-backend-simple-json